 A limited petty cash account is in use at the Council's Administrative Office with a holding of approximately £100 "topped up" with round sums as and when required.
-We have examined a sample of the year's transactions in July and October 2021 ensuring that for each an appropriate trade invoice or supporting till receipt is held and that, where expended, VAT has been identified for recovery with the quarterly VAT reclaim submissions to HMRC.
+Due to their low number, we have examined the full year's transactions ensuring that for each transaction an appropriate trade invoice or supporting till receipt is held and that, where expended, VAT has been identified for recovery with the quarterly VAT reclaim submissions to HMRC.